SalmonClass/SalmonClass.Github.io/README.md

-Hi, this is hte starting point of my portfolio
+Hi, this is the starting point of my portfolio